Algorithmic aspects of rotor-routing and the notion of linear equivalence: Linear equivalence

 \begin{definition}[linear equivalence of divisor-and-rotor configurations] We define two configurations $(x_1,\varrho_1)$ and $(x_2,\varrho_2)$ to be linearly equivalent, if $(x_2,\varrho_2)$ can be reached from $(x_1,\varrho_1)$ by a sequence of unconstrained routings.
 We denote this by $(x_1,\varrho_1)\sim (x_2,\varrho_2)$. \end{definition}

 \begin{remark} The idea of analyzing the interplay between legal and non-legal games has appeared previously in some papers.
-See for example \cite{height-arrow04,Kager-Levine}. \end{remark}
+See for example \cite{height-arrow04,Kager-Levine,Holroyd08}. \end{remark}

 \begin{remark} Suppose we have an initial configuration, and a multiset of vertices to perform unconstrained routings at.
 Then the resulting configuration is independent of the order in which we perform the routings.
-Hence we can encode a sequence of unconstrained routings in a vector $r\in \mathbb{Z}^{V(G)}$ such that $r(v)$ is the number of times vertex $v$ has been routed.
+Hence we can encode a sequence of unconstrained routings in a vector $r\in \mathbb{N}^{V(G)}$ such that $r(v)$ is the number of times vertex $v$ has been routed.
 We call such a vector a \emph{routing vector}.

-Similarly, for chip-firing, by firing a vector $z\in\mathbf{N}^{V(G)}$, we mean firing each vertex $v$ $z(v)$ times.
+Similarly, for chip-firing, by firing a vector $z\in\mathbb{N}^{V(G)}$, we mean firing each vertex $v$ $z(v)$ times.
 This has the effect of adding $L_Gz$ to the divisor, independent of the order in which we perform the (not necessarily legal) firings.

-Note that if a routing vector $r$ is of the form $r=(d^+(v_1)\cdot z(v_1), \dots, d^+(v_n)\cdot z(v_n))$ for some $z\in \mathbb{Z}^{V(G)}$, then routing $r$ from a DRC $(x,\varrho)$ leads to a DRC $(x',\varrho)$, where $x'$ is the divisor we get after firing the vector $z$ from $x$. \end{remark}
+Note that if a routing vector $r$ is of the form $r=(d^+(v_1)\cdot z(v_1), \dots, d^+(v_n)\cdot z(v_n))$ for some $z\in \mathbb{N}^{V(G)}$, then routing $r$ from a DRC $(x,\varrho)$ leads to a DRC $(x',\varrho)$, where $x'$ is the divisor we get after firing the vector $z$ from $x$. \end{remark}

-\begin{prop} Linear equivalence is an equivalence-relation. \end{prop} \begin{proof} Reflexivity and transitivity are obvious.
+\begin{prop} On strongly connected digraphs, linear equivalence of divisor-and-rotor configurations is an equivalence-relation. \end{prop} \begin{proof} Reflexivity and transitivity are obvious.
 Let us prove symmetry.
 It is enough to prove that if we get $(x_2,\varrho_2)$ from $(x_1,\varrho_1)$ by one unconstrained routing at a vertex $w$, then $(x_1,\varrho_1)$ can also be reached from $(x_2,\varrho_2)$ by unconstrained routings.
 Take the following routing vector $r$: